 Many businesses are still skeptical about the idea of employees working remotely.
 Like in business process outsourcing, they might have not known its concept at first or they heard nightmare stories about freelancers or remote employees.
-However, with the rise of online tools and software, hiring and managing distributed teams have become easier.
+However, with the rise of online tools and software, hiring and managing remote and distributed employees have become easier.

-Enterprises started having a distributed workforce even before it became popular.
+Enterprises started adopting a distributed workforce model even before it became popular.
 Though, not all succeeded at first in managing them.
 Now, the number of small businesses using remote employees increases along with modern entrepreneurs dominating the job market.
 With this, remote work proves that it is here to stay.

 Reasons to set up a distributed workforce

-For decades, big companies have been practising distributed workforce, letting their employees work from home or anywhere they want.
+For decades, big companies have practiced having distributed teams, letting their employees work from home or anywhere they want.
 IBM premiered this practice before they brought their workers back to the office in 2017.
-Nowadays, with software as a service (SaaS) solutions, startups and tech companies found it easier to manage their employees online.
+Nowadays, with software as a service (SaaS) solutions, startups and tech companies have found it easier to manage their remote workforce.

 Cut costs on resources.